What causes dandruff: The truth behind the myths

 Hair styling.

-If you’re feeling guilty about your love of styling products, it’s more likely that they’re causing a dry scalp rather than dandruff.
-And if you feel any irritation, it might be from products like mousses, hairsprays or serums building up on your scalp and trapping oil and dirt – but that’s not what causes dandruff.
-So, cutting down on your styling isn’t the answer to getting rid of dandruff; just make sure you’re massaging in your anti-dandruff shampoo for a thorough clean
+If you’re feeling guilty about your love of styling products, it’s more likely that they’re causing buildup rather than dandruff.
+And if you feel any irritation, it might be from products like mousses, hairsprays or serums building up on your scalp and trapping oil and dirt—but that’s not what causes dandruff.
+So, cutting down on your styling isn’t the answer to getting rid of dandruff.
+Just try using the Dove Scalp + Hair Therapy Clarifying Foaming Scrub to care for scalp by giving it the deep clean it needs.

 • 4